 8. Had Just One Cell Phone

-Once he started commuting to school 2 years ago, for a variety of reasons, we finally decided it was kind of important that he had a phone.
-Thankfully, we were able to come up with a solution that only costs us about $30 a month for 2 cell phones, which felt very affordable!
+Once my husband started working on his Bachelor’s and began to commute to school regularly, for a variety of reasons, we finally decided it was kind of important that he had a phone.
+Thankfully, we found an inexpensive phone plan that only cost about $30 a month for 2 cell phones, which felt very affordable!

 9. Put Everything Extra Toward Our Mortgage

-I already alluded to this, but almost everything extra that we earned, whether it was a raise, a bonus or simply other income, usually went towards paying more on our mortgage.
-And periodically throughout the year we’d evaluate our budget and if there was a category that we simply weren’t spending as much as we had thought we would, we would often take that extra and add it to our mortgage payment as well.
+Also, periodically throughout the year, we’d evaluate our budget.
+If there was a category where we weren’t spending as much as we had expected to, we would take that extra and add it to our mortgage payment as well.

 10. Did Without & Lived Simply